 38. Miley Cyrus Mullet

-Miley Cyrus has renewed the love of the mullet thanks to her edgy and effortlessly cool hairstyle.
-Her look is a combination of the traditional mullet and the shag, with heavy layers and volume at the crown, thinning toward the ends.
-Her look has a retro feel to it, but has been adapted to be less voluminous and low-maintenance.
+Miley Cyrus has renewed the love of the women mullet thanks to her edgy and effortlessly cool hairstyle.
+Her look combines the traditional mullet and the shag, with heavy layers and volume at the crown, thinning toward the ends.
+Her look has a retro feel to it but has been adapted to be less voluminous and low-maintenance.

 39. Scarlett Johansson Mullet

 It may be difficult to picture Scarlett Johansson with a mullet now, but she rocked the look when she was 19.
 Her textured mullet suited her and drew attention to her face.
-She has described her inspiration for the cut as a “Bowie-meets-‘Silkwood’ vibe.”
-Her hair also look full and thick and the blonde color made the cut even more noticeable.
+She described her cut inspiration as a “Bowie-meets-‘Silkwood’ vibe.”
+Her hair also looked full and thick, and the blonde color made the cut even more noticeable.

 40. Kesha’s Mullet

-If you like the idea of the mullet hairstyle but feel it is too challenging to pull off, then let Kesha’s hairstyle inspire you.
-She opted for a long black mullet that is wavy and filled with layers.
+If you like the idea of the mullet hairstyles for women but feel it is too challenging to pull off, then let Kesha’s hairstyle inspire you.
+She opted for a long black mullet that was wavy and filled with layers.
 This creates movement and gives the hair fullness.
-Pairing it with bangs will create a youthful finish but also enhances the volume on the top of the head.
+Pairing it with bangs will create a youthful finish and enhance the volume on the top of the head.